Starmer: Budget will ’embrace harsh light of fiscal reality’

 The party had promised in its manifesto that it would not increase taxes on working people – explicitly ruling out a rise in VAT, national insurance and income tax.

-But ministers have since come under pressure to spell out who falls within this term after Sir Keir suggested those who make money from assets such as property would not fall within the definition.
+But ministers have since come under pressure to spell out who falls within this term after Sir Keir suggested those who make money from assets such as property would meet the definition.

 Education Secretary Bridget Phillipson sought to offer reassurances that working people would not see higher taxes “on their payslip” as she faced broadcasters on Sunday morning.

-But she was challenged on this assertion in light of reports that Chancellor Rachel Reeves will keep the freeze on income tax thresholds, which sees people pulled into paying higher rates through a phenomenon known as “fiscal drag”.
+But critics have argued that employees will still face a greater burden as the Chancellor is expected to extend the freeze on income tax thresholds, which sees people pulled into paying higher rates through a phenomenon known as “fiscal drag”.

-Asked why the Labour Government was “picking the pockets of working people” – language the Chancellor used to describe the policy when it was reannounced by the Conservatives last year – Ms Phillipson told Times Radio: “I’m just not prepared to speculate on hypotheticals.”
+Ms Phillipson acknowledged frustrations over ministers’ refusal to confirm who will be hit by greater levies in the Budget but declined to “speculate” on changes that will come on Wednesday.

-Other measures expected in Wednesday’s statement include a cut to the earnings threshold at which employers pay their national insurance contributions.
+Other measures expected in the statement include a cut to the earnings threshold at which employers pay their national insurance contributions.

 Combined with a hike in the rate of employer contributions, this is expected to raise around £20 billion as Ms Reeves seeks to revive public services and put the economy on a firmer footing.